yiyuma/technical-tutorials/Spring/Annotations.md

 or
 @ComponentScan(excludeFilters = @ComponentScan.Filter(type=FilterType.ASSIGNABLE_TYPE, value=className.class))
 ```
-**@Component**: Configuration, Controller, Service and Repository are meta-annotated.
-Congiguraion, Controller, Service, Repoistory are Component, but the inverse is not true.<br>
-**@Configuration** is meta-annotation.
-It is used for defining beans with @Bean (method level) and their dependencies.<br>
+- **@Component** is an annotation that allows Spring to detect our cunstom beans automatically. @Configuration, @Controller, @Service, @Repoistory are @Component, but the inverse is not true. @Configuration, @Controller, @Service and @Repository are stereotype annotations.
-**@Controller** is meta-annotation.
+- **@Controller** is meta-annotation.
 It applied to Controller implementations.
-In the @ControllerAdvice will implemented the Exceptions for the Controller.<br>
+In the @ControllerAdvice will implemented the Exceptions for the Controller.
+- **@RestController** = @Controller + @ResponseBody (The return value of the methods will be saved in a ResponseBody.).
+It is for REST.
+It is class level annotation.
-**@Service** is meta-annotation.
+- **@Service** is meta-annotation.
 It applied to Service implementations.
-Spring will automatically register the Service implementation.<br>
+Spring will automatically register the Service implementation.
-- Service layer: Service Facade design pattern.
-It is intermediate layer for custom business logic.
-Integrate data from multiple sources(DAO/repositories).
-- Service layer has the responsibility to manage transaction boundaries.
-Apply @Transactional annotation on service methods.
-**@Repository**is meta-annotation.
-It applied the Repository implementations.<br>
+- **@Repository** is meta-annotation.
+It applied the Repository implementations.
-**@RestController** = @Controller + @ResponseBody (The return value of the methods will be saved in a ResponseBody.).
-It is for REST.
-It is class level annotation. <br>
+- **@Configuration** is meta-annotation.
+It is used for defining beans with @Bean (method level) and their dependencies.
+- **@Bean** is an annotation that Spring uses to gather beans at runtime.
+It is a method level annotation.
+The methods with @Bean must be in @Configuraion classes.
+We can use @Bean for the outside class.
+- **@Autowird** is an annotation to mark a dependency which Spring is going to resolve and inject.
+We can use it with constructor, setter or field injection.
+- **@Qualifier** In @Qualifier we can give the bean id.
+Bean id is same name as class, only first character is lower-case.
+- **@Primary** is a class level annotation. @Primary can have only one for multiple implementations.
+If you mix @Primary and @Qualifier, then @Qualifier has higher priority.
 @RequestMapping("/api") is class level annotation.<br>
 @GetMapping("/students/{id}") is method level annotation. {id} here is path variable.
 ```